Dharamshala (type of building)

 A dharamshala, also written as dharmashala, is a public resthouse or shelter in the Indian subcontinent.
 It also refers to Sikh places of worship before the introduction of Gurdwaras.
-Just as sarai are for travellers and caravans, dharamshalas are built for religious travellers at pilgrimage sites.
+Just as sarai are for travellers and caravans, dharamshalas are built for Hindu religious travellers at Hindu pilgrimage sites.
 In Nepal there are dharamshalas especially built for pilgrims as well as dharamshalas for locals.
+Dharamshalas fell out of use with the rise of hotels as a part of the burgeoning tourism industry.

 Etymology

 Dharamshala (Devanagari: धर्मशाला; ITRANS: Dharmashaalaa; IAST: Dharmaśālā) is a word (derived from Sanskrit) that is a compound of dharma (धर्म) and shālā (शाला).
 A loose translation into English would be 'spiritual dwelling' or, more loosely, 'sanctuary'.
 Rendering a precise literal translation into English is problematic due to the vast and conceptually rich semantic field of the word dharma, and the cultural aspect of India.

 In common Hindu usage, the word dharamshala refers to a shelter or rest house for spiritual pilgrims.
 Traditionally, such dharamshalas (pilgrims' rest houses) were commonly constructed near pilgrimage destinations (which were often located in remote areas) to give visitors a place to sleep for the night.